 Hobart has an awesome foodie scene and everything we ate was delicious!
 A definite highlight was Peacock and Jones.
-The menu is all about Tasmanian produce and changes regularly depending what’s in season.
+The menu is all about Tasmanian produce and changes regularly depending on what’s in season.
 We also had a great meal at Fico, run by two Italian chefs who create some pretty unusual (and tasty) sharing plates.
 For brunch, head to the Laundromat Café in Battery Point.
-We also found a great whisky bar for a few after dinner drinks!
+We also found a great whisky bar for a few after-dinner drinks!

 Where to Stay in Hobart